Enthiran: Music

-For Enthirans soundtrack and score, A. R. Rahman made use of the Continuum Fingerboard, an instrument he had experimented with previously in the song "Rehna Tu" from Rakeysh Omprakash Mehra's drama film Delhi-6 (2009).
-The film also marked the debut of Rahman's daughter Khatija as a playback singer.
+The film marked the debut of Rahman's daughter Khatija as a playback singer.

-The soundtrack album to Enthiran was released on 31 July 2010 at the Putrajaya International Convention Centre in Kuala Lumpur, Malaysia.
+The soundtrack album to Enthiran was released on 31 July 2010.
 The original Tamil and dubbed Telugu versions were released by Think Music, while the dubbed Hindi version was released by Venus Music.
 Think Music purchased the release rights of the original Tamil and dubbed Telugu versions of the album for ₹70 million.
 The album of the film's dubbed Telugu version, Robo, was released on 6 August 2010, while its dubbed Hindi version, Robot, was released on 14 August 2010.
 After the second day of release, the album's original Tamil version reached the number one position in the Top 10 World Albums chart on iTunes, making it the first Tamil album to do so.